 - What if I fail, or succeed, or love, or lose?

-It’s been more than 10 years since I chose to take action and back away from the edge of the cliff and find my way out of the worry trap.
+It’s been more than 14 years since I chose to take action and back away from the edge of the cliff.
+I found my way out of the worry trap.
 Since then I’ve ridden my bike hundreds of miles, climbed mountains, skied down them, and traveled around the world.
 Today I can stand up, close my eyes and feel steady.
 Recent MRI scans show no MS progression.
-If I had spent the last 10 years worrying about my decline, I believe I would have declined.
-And if I was caught in the worry trap, I never would have changed myself.
+If I had spent the last 14 years worrying about my decline, I believe I would have declined.
+And if I was caught in the worry trap, I never would have changed my life.

-Worry keeps us up at night.
-Worry weighs us down.
+Worry keeps us up at night and weighs us down.
 Worry encourages fear and makes us tired, cranky and scared.
+Worry doesn’t fix anything.
 Worry is a trap.

 The Worry Trap: 10 simple ways to break free